 • +1 DR with Shields.

 • Tortoise Maneuver: While wielding a shield, you can enter a defensive stance for the round at the cost of 1 action.
-This lets you make all defense rolls with 2d10 until the start of your next turn.
+This gives you +2 to critical defense success chance until the start of your next turn.
 Allies who are behind or adjacent to you also gain that benefit.

 -